-- (i) Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with BSE Limited and National Stock Exchange of India Limited.
+- Secretarial Standards issued by The Institute of Company Secretaries of India. - (ii) The Listing Agreements entered into by the Company with BSE Limited and National Stock Exchange of India Limited.

 During the period under review, the Company has to a larger extent, complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above.
-The Company is in the process of filing the intimation regarding the significant beneficial owner of the Company pursuant to Section 90 of the Act, consequent to the implementation of the Scheme.